-Could aspirin help women’s health and also prevent breast cancer?
-Aspirin could help women reduce not only breast cancer but also cardiovascular disease, making a daily dose of aspirin even more beneficial for women.
+More medical professionals are researching how aspirin could potentially help women’s health and also prevent breast cancer.
+Aspirin is being used to not only reduce breast cancer risk, but also cardiovascular disease, making a daily dose of aspirin even more beneficial for women.

 A high percent reduction

 Diabetes in women has been known to increase the risk of developing breast cancer.
 A recent study done by a team of medical researchers in Taiwan studied 148,739 diabetic women and had them begin taking a low dose aspirin.
-In their 14 years of studying this group of women, the researchers saw the breast cancer risk reduced by 47 percent.
+In their 14 years of studying this group of women, the researchers saw the breast cancer risk reduced by 47%.

-In comparison to women who didn’t take an aspirin, the diabetic women taking an aspirin a day showed an 18 percent lower risk of developing breast cancer.
-As a result, this may be a breakthrough in breast cancer prevention for women.
+In comparison to women who didn’t take an aspirin, the diabetic women taking an aspirin a day showed an 18% lower risk of developing breast cancer.
+This may be a breakthrough in breast cancer prevention for women.

 Hitting two birds with one stone